 It can start on the first day of any month but ends after completing 12 months from the starting date.
 For example, if a company chooses January 1st as the starting date, that financial year will end on December 31st.

 The organizations consider their type and functional operations while calculating a fiscal year.
-Every company has different busiest periods, and during such quarters they make the most profit.
+Every company has different busiest periods, and they make the most profit during such quarters.
 Therefore, they should first identify the peak month of a commercial operation.
 In that way, they should conclude the period immediately following the pinnacle of commercial enterprise.
 Excessive consultation and the company’s performance also facilitate the process.

 Examples of Fiscal Year

 - AC Hub is a business firm that deals with air conditioners.
 After thorough analysis, they noticed they generated the most revenue from Air conditioners in April, May, and June.
 Therefore, they are comfortable closing books after the completion of the June period.
 Along with time for account preparations at lower costs, they also benefit by reporting the last quarter’s sales as the highest.
 In such a case, the AC hub will opt for a year starting in July and ending in June the following year.

 - Another example is a grocery shop that operates at a significantly lower level.
 The owner wants experts to do their accounting at a low cost.
 So choosing the calendar year is unfavorable because it’s the peak season for the experts.
 Therefore, the chances of getting an expert at minimal cost are almost nil.
 So the best choice for him is to choose a year apart from the calendar year.
 It can be a year from April 1st to March 31st or starting from any other month apart from January.